ket-q/qiskit_windows_installer_pub/README.md

 - Only install software on a computer that is not production-level or mission-critical to you.
 (This is a general truth that does not pertain only to this installer.)

-- If the installation fails: Create a fresh user account and log in under this account to install Qiskit.This will help insulate your Qiskit SDK from other software you may have installed on your computer.
+- If the installation fails: Create a fresh user account and log in under this account to install Qiskit.
+This will help insulate your Qiskit SDK from other software you may have installed on your computer.
 This is particularly important if your computer already has a complicated installation history of software frameworks.

 <br />

-## 💥 QuickStart / Installation
+## 💥 Installation

-### 🏃 Running the script !
+### 🏃 Running the script!

-- **METHOD 1** (Recommended): Download and execute the [qiskit_installer.exe](https://github.com/ket-q/qiskit_windows_installer_pub/raw/refs/heads/main/qiskit_installer.exe)
+- **Method 1** (Recommended): Download and execute the [qiskit_installer.exe](https://github.com/ket-q/qiskit_windows_installer_pub/raw/refs/heads/main/qiskit_installer.exe)
 *An executable file is generated for you, but the script is availabe if you want to check it before running it*

-- **METHOD 2** : Run script with powershell:
+- **Method 2** : Run script with powershell:

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Step 1** Download the script qiskit_installer.ps1